 - Heel: In-universe example.
 The crowd hates him and he loves it, going out of his way to make the crowd hate him even more.
 He even manages mid-flight!note

 - Heroic Comedic Sociopath: Beats the shit out of a gang and even sets their home on fire... just so he can then get them to buy Straw Hat merch.

 - He took a hit from Gladius' Arm Cannon to protect Luffy, since his barrier power was already strained by creating a flight of stairs for Luffy to use.
 It didn't kill him, though, and Robin stepped in for backup.

 - He does this again to protect Robin from Gladius' attack by encasing Gladius and himself in a Containment Field and risking getting hit by Gladius' explosion while he tries to stab him in the throat.

 - In universe: His Bari-Bari no Pistol move is intentionally one to Luffy's signature Gomu-Gomu no Pistol.

 - His ship is also clearly one to the Going Merry, on top of being more Hero Worship for Luffy.
 The Going Luffy-Sempai anyone?

-- Inelegant Blubbering: Bartolomeo is reduced into this whenever he got a closer look to Luffy or one of his crewmates.
+- Inelegant Blubbering: Bartolomeo is reduced to a blubbering mess whenever he gets a closer look at Luffy or one of his crewmates.

 - It Runs On Nonsenseoleum: Typical of Oda, Bartolomeo's barriers have a maximum range of "50,000 BariBaris"